 According to the National Sleep Foundation, the ideal sleeping range for babies that are 0-3 months old is 14-17 hours a day.
 Some babies may sleep less, between 11-13 hours, while others sleep up to 19 hours a day.
 However, going above or below the range of 11 to 19 hours is not recommended.
 Sleeping less than recommended deprives their bodies of rest and the benefits provided by sleep, and, on the other hand, sleeping too much doesn’t allow them to get the proper food and stimulation needed in a day.

 If your baby doesn’t wake up during the night, you are one of the few lucky moms who can rest the whole night.

 There are children who take enough food during the day and don’t require eating overnight.
 As long as your baby is happy and healthy in all aspects, this won’t be a problem.
 If your baby is taking at least 8 daily feedings of milk, every 2 or 3 hours; wetting about 6 diapers a day; and gaining weight, then you have nothing to worry about!
 Your baby may be sleeping five or more hours without waking up for food and this is not a problem.
 However, if you notice your baby is not gaining weight, you have to look into why he is not waking up to eat.
 If during the first two weeks of life your baby is not waking up after five hours without feeding, you might need to wake him up and feed him so that he can gradually gain the weight necessary for his healthy development.
-Ask your pediatrician for his opinion.
-If he indicates that you should wake your baby up, then follow his instructions; he knows your baby’s developmental needs.
+Ask your pediatrician for his or her opinion.
+If he or she indicates that you should wake your baby up, then follow this instructions; he or she knows your baby’s developmental needs.
 Likewise, if your baby doesn’t wake up to eat during the day, but he is growing at a healthy rate and your doctor tells you that there is no need to wake him, then let your baby sleep and take that extra time to recharge your own energies.